Writing Style Guide

 Rosen College of Hospitality Management (Rosen or Rosen College on second reference)

 Collegiate Cyber Defense Club @ UCF Also known as Hack@UCF.
-(Varies from AP spelling of cyberdefense, cybersecurity, etc.)
+(The name for this club varies from AP spelling of cyberdefense.)

 commencement Preferred term for the event instead of graduation.